During my first few years as a real estate investor, one of the biggest time-wasters I had to deal with was my research process.

 “Analysis is paralysis.
 I move on a deal when I know 70% of everything.
 More than that takes too long and less is too risky.”

-…so you see, we don’t need perfection – we just need enough information to make a reasonably educated offer.
+We don’t need perfection – we need just enough information to make a reasonably educated offer.

 From my perspective (knowing how much time can be wasted in the research process), this approach is the only thing that makes sense to me.
 Once I get an acceptance, then I can justify investing more of my time into a deal… but only if I know that I’ve got a serious seller on the line.
 My goal is to never spend more than 15 minutes gathering the basic data on any individual property until I’ve got this assurance.
 This basic data is very important and helpful, but anything beyond this tends to be overkill, especially when you have no idea whether or not a property owner has any intention of working with you.

-Let me reiterate – I’m not saying that YOU need to research your properties this way.
-I am telling you that this is my opinion, which has been formed after several years of experience and sending out thousands of offers to virtually ever kind of seller in the market.
+Let me reiterate – I’m not saying YOU need to research your properties this way.
+This is simply my opinion, which has been formed after several years of experience and sending out thousands of offers to virtually every kind of seller in the market.

-If you’re looking for a “bare essentials” due diligence worksheet just like the one I use, you can download it here:
+If you’re looking for a “bare essentials” due diligence worksheet just like the one I use, you can subscribe to the REtipster email list and download it for free right here: